ishanthewizard/MLFF-distill/README.md

 - [Spice Dataset](https://www.repository.cam.ac.uk/items/d50227cd-194f-4ba4-aeb7-2643a69f025f)
 - [MPtrj Dataset](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842)

 Scripts to process the data can be found in the [scripts](scripts/) folder.
+We may add postprocessed labels and data to this repo at some point in the future.

 ## Start Training Runs